ulbrichdennis/ulbrichdennis.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am loooking for a position in mathematical research or teaching at a university.
+I am currently looking for a job, preferably in mathematical teaching or research at a university.